Ever had trouble finding Japanese recipes that were easy to make?

 It’s also a good source of potassium, fiber, calcium, and vitamins A & C.

-Note: this recipe contains 8 grams of sugar and 2200 mg of sodium.
-If you are on a diet or need to lower salt consumption, always use low-sodium soy sauce and add only one Naruto cake.
+Note: this recipe contains 8 grams of sugar and 2,200 mg of sodium.
+If you’re on a diet or need to lower your salt consumption, always use low-sodium soy sauce and add only 1 naruto cake.
 As well, you can use reduced-sodium dashi powder, or use this dashi, which is best for udon dishes.